makomweb/event-dispatcher-tutorial/README.md

 ## Conclusion

 ~~~
-Event listener and subscriber behave the same way it's a matter of taste how
+Event listener and subscriber behave the same way.
-dealing with events has to be configured in your modules and application
+It's a matter of taste how dealing with events should be configured in your modules and application.
 ~~~

 ## Debugging